-- A college preparation, creative writing, and STEM (science, technology, engineering, math) program for at-risk high school students.
+- A college preparation, creative writing, and STEM (science, technology, engineering, math) program for at-risk middle and high school students.

 - A college preparation program that teaches creative writing and STEM (science, technology, engineering, math) to help students build their skills, recover credits as necessary, and apply to colleges.

-- Our afterschool program provides academic support, college preparation guidance, and mentoring to low-income, underperforming high schoolers in the Philadelphia region.
+- Our afterschool program provides academic support, college preparation guidance, and mentoring to low-income, underperforming middle and high schoolers in the Philadelphia region.

 - Our afterschool program seeks to decrease absenteeism and increase academic outcomes by engaging and supporting high school students most at-risk for poor outcomes.

-- The 21st Century Afterschool Program complements and enhances the school’s curriculum, working to decrease absenteeism and increase academic outcomes by engaging at-risk students academically and socially after school, lessons taught by Building 21 teachers and other creative partners.
+- The 21st Century Afterschool Program complements and enhances the school’s curriculum, working to decrease absenteeism and increase academic outcomes by engaging at-risk students academically and socially after school, lessons taught by school-day teachers and other creative partners.

 Benefits of Afterschool Programming